Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

  ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/addrecipe.png) "Family Recipes Add Recipe page."

  * The user will input details for the recipe in the form.
 Name, description, ingredients and method.
 The user can also add an image url or leave it blank so the default image can be used.
-The will also check the box if the recipe is gluten free.
+They will also check the box if the recipe is gluten free.
 This user is adding vegetable soup and using the default image.
 The recipe is gluten free.
-After submitting the user is directed to all the recipes where the neew recipe has been added to the end.
+The user must click on a new line for eeach ingredient and new method.
+The aree prompted to do this in thee input.
+After submitting the user is directed to all the recipes where their new recipe has been added to the end.
 The user can then check on the card image to view the new recipe they have uploaded.
 All details are displaying but the user has forgotten to add an ingredient.

   ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/full_recipe.png) "Family Recipes recipe on scrolling page."

-   * The user can then look at the full recipe and see ingredients listed and whether or not it is gluten free.
+   * The user now wants to look at the full recipe and see ingredients listed and whether or not it is gluten free.

   ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/full_recipe.png) "Family Recipes full recipe page."

    * The recipe is now displaying in full.
-Images, name, method, ingredients and glutn free.
+Images, name, method, ingredients and gluten free.
 The user can delete the recipe or edit the recipe using the buttons provided.
+The user chooses to edit so they can edit a meassurement.

   ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/edit_recipe.png) "Family Recipes edit recipe template  page."